Install a Drainage Swale

 - Set the grass pieces aside.

-- Check on the pieces often while working to ensure they are stay moist.
+- Check on the pieces often while working to ensure they stay moist.
 Water them if needed.

 - Dig a trench in the marked area.
-The trench should be a shallow V shape leading away from the foundation to an adequate run off point such as a French drain or street.
+The trench should be a shallow V shape leading away from the foundation to an adequate runoff point, such as a French drain or street.

 - To keep the swale from being too noticeable, it should gradually widen as it approaches the final drainage point.